YahooArchive/ctv-ttml/README.md

 ------------------------------------------------------------------------------------------------------------------------
 Using a custom parser
 ------------------------------------------------------------------------------------------------------------------------
-If your ttml contains any nested nodes under the paragraphs you will need to process the document to conform to the renderer scheme.
+If your ttml doesn't appear correctly this probably means that the ttml document itself has come formatting that is not understood by our parser and/or renderer.
+In this case you will need to process the document to conform to the renderer scheme.

 This platform cannot support nested paragraph content so we need to flatten the "paragraph" tags into single entry nodes that contain only string text.
 The first thought would be to convert the XML to JSON but simply doing this will cause us